Saint-Pierre-Quiberon

 Saint-Pierre-Quiberon ([sɛ̃ pjɛʁ kibʁɔ̃]; Sant-Pêr-Kiberen) is a commune in the Morbihan department of Brittany in north-western France.
 The commune occupies the northern part of the Quiberon peninsula, that it shares with the commune of Quiberon.

+Population

-Residents of Saint-Pierre-Quiberon, numbering 2,060 in 2017, are called Saint-Pierrois.
+Residents of Saint-Pierre-Quiberon are called Saint-Pierrois in French.

 Politics and administration

 Monuments

 Fort Penthièvre dates from the 19th century.

 Transport

 There are four railway stations in the commune of Saint-Pierre-Quiberon, all on the Auray–Quiberon railway which is operated in summer only: Saint-Pierre-Quiberon, Kerhostin, L'Isthme and Penthièvre.
 At Auray station connections to Paris and other places in France are offered.